Charlie’s (CHUC) vs. Its Peers Head to Head Analysis

 Charlie’s (OTCMKTS:CHUC – Get Rating) is one of 59 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
 We will compare Charlie’s to related companies based on the strength of its analyst recommendations, profitability, risk, institutional ownership, valuation, earnings and dividends.

-This table compares Charlie’s and its competitors’ net margins, return on equity and return on assets.
+This table compares Charlie’s and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue